daniaherzalla/gnn-jamming-source-localization/README.md

-# Jamming Source Localization using GNNs
+# Graph Attention Network for Jammer Localization in Drone Swarms

-## Project Overview
+## Overview
-This project focuses on localizing a single static jamming source in a swarm of drones using a Graph Neural Network (GNN) to estimate the position.
-A potential extension of this project can include estimating the jammer type (omnidirectional or directional) and transmit power.
+This project utilizes a Graph Attention Network (GAT) to localize jammers in a simulated drone swarm environment.
+The GAT model processes spatial coordinates, RSSI values, and other features to predict the jammer's position within the swarm.

 ## Model Architecture
-The current GNN model employed in this project utilizes Graph Attention Networks (GATs) to dynamically adapt to varying signal patterns within a drone swarm affected by jamming.
-The model's structure is designed to capture and process the unique characteristics of each node and its connections as follows:

-**Input Layer:** Processes node features, which include positional data, received signal strength, jamming status, and the distance from the centroid of the swarm.
-**Edges Definition:** Nodes are interconnected based on geographical proximity.
-The weight of each edge is determined by the average of their normalized RSSI values.
-**GAT Layers:** Incorporates two layers of GAT.
-**Attention Pooling Layer:** Instead of traditional global mean pooling, the model employs attention pooling to aggregate node features across the graph.
-This method utilizes the learned attention mechanisms to weigh node features dynamically.
-**Output Layer:** Outputs the estimated jamming source coordinates as (x, y, z), leveraging the graph representation derived from the attention pooling.
+The model is structured around a Graph Attention Network (GAT).
+This architecture is particularly effective for understanding complex spatial relationships and interaction patterns in scenarios where the data inherently forms a graph, such as in drone swarms under jamming attacks.
+The architecture is detailed as follows:

+- **Input Layer**: Each node in the graph represents a drone, characterized by features such as spatial coordinates, RSSI values, and jamming status.
+These features are first processed through a linear transformation.

+- **Graph Attention Layers**: The core of the model consists of multiple GAT layers.
+Each layer includes:
+  - **Attention Mechanisms**: Attention coefficients are calculated using a shared attention mechanism that considers pairs of nodes.
+This mechanism allows the model to focus on more informative parts of the graph dynamically.
+  - **Feature Aggregation**: Node features are updated by aggregating neighbor features weighted by the learned attention coefficients.
+This aggregation is performed independently for each attention head.
+  - **Multi-Head Attention**: The model employs several parallel attention mechanisms (heads) to enhance the stability and capacity of the learning process.
+The outputs of these heads are concatenated and can be passed through further GAT layers or directed towards the output.

+- **Output Layer**: The final set of features, after passing through multiple attention layers, is processed to predict the jammer's coordinates.
+This output can be customized to also include predictions for the jammer's type and transmit power, depending on the configured objectives.

+- **Regularization and Non-linearities**: LeakyReLU is applied between layers and dropout is applied at the last layer to prevent overfitting and introduce non-linearity.

 ## Repository Structure

 ```
 gnn-jamming-source-localization/
 │
 ├── data/                       # Folder containing preprocessed data splits for reproducibility
+│   ├── static_swarm_3d.csv     # Static swarm dataset used for model training (1000 scenarios)
-│   ├── train_dataset.pkl      # Training dataset pickle file
+│   ├── train.gzip              # Training dataset (compressed pickle file)
-│   ├── test_dataset.pkl       # Test dataset pickle file
+│   ├── test.gzip               # Test dataset (compressed pickle file)
-│   ├── validation_dataset.pkl # Validation dataset pickle file
+│   ├── validation.gzip         # Validation dataset (compressed pickle file)
-│   ├── scalar.pkl             # Scaler object used for normalizing/denormalizing data
+│   ├── scaler.pkl              # Scaler object used for normalizing/denormalizing data
 ├── results/                    # Folder for storing results and metrics
+│   ├── hyperparam_tuning_results.json  # Results of hyperparameter tuning
-│   ├── model_metrics_and_params.csv  # Metrics and parameters for various model runs
+│   ├── model_metrics_and_params.csv    # Metrics and parameters from various model runs
-│   ├── hyperparameter_tuning_results.json  # Results of hyperparameter tuning
+│   ├── predictions.csv                 # Predicted vs actual jammer positions from test data
+├── main.py                     # Orchestrates the training and evaluation processes, including data loading and model initialization
+├── train.py                    # Contains the training and validation loops, and functions for model evaluation
-├── data_processing.py         # Preprocesses the CSV data for training the model.
+├── data_processing.py          # Handles data loading, preprocessing, and transformation into formats suitable for PyTorch Geometric
-├── model.py                   # Defines the GNN model for jammer localization.
+├── model.py                    # Defines the Graph Attention Network and other neural network architectures used in the project
-├── train.py                   # Contains functions to train the GNN model.
-├── hyperparam_tuning.py       # Script for hyperparameter optimization using Hyperopt.
+├── hyperparam_tuning.py        # Manages hyperparameter optimization using Hyperopt.
-├── utils.py                   # Helper functions used across the project.
+├── utils.py                    # Provides utility functions
-├── custom_logging.py          # Custom logging utilities for debugging and tracking.
+├── custom_logging.py           # Configures custom logging formats, enhancing output readability during execution
-└── config.py                  # Configuration settings for model and training.
+└── config.py                   # Stores configuration parameters that dictate the model's runtime behavior
 ```

 ## Installation